-For the purposes of the SCRCA Project, the term 'spoil tip' refers to a clearly defined area of raised ground formed by the systematic tipping of rock waste or 'spoil' extracted during the process of excavating cuttings and constructing tunnels (and associated access shafts) as part of the construction of the Settle-Carlisle Railway between 1869 to 1876.
-In many cases, these spoil tips form distinctive radiating (often hand-shaped) patterns that reveal the process that formed them.
-For more information, please refer to the related article "What are spoil tips and how were they formed?".
-As these structures help tell a key part of the railway's construction story, they are considered to be archaeologically important.
-So, in this case, archaeology really is rubbish!
+For the purposes of the SCRCA Project, the term 'Spoil Tip' refers to a clearly defined area of raised ground formed by the systematic tipping of 'spoil', i.e. the rock and / or earth extracted during the process of excavating cuttings and constructing tunnels (and associated access shafts) as part of the construction of the Settle-Carlisle Railway between 1869 to 1876.